-BE A PART OF EMIT, HELP SAVE LIVES TODAY!
+BE A PART OF EMIT LLC., HELP SAVE LIVES TODAY!

 Meet the Team

-Eric has dedicated 11+ years to Emergency Medical Services.
-His experiences include both fire departments and private ems with clinical time in various areas of the hospital system.
+Mr. Cantor has dedicated 13+ years to Emergency Medical Services.
+His experiences include both fire departments and private EMS with clinical time in various areas of the hospital system (ED, OB, ICU, OR).
 He currently works as a Paramedic in the Boston area.

-Teaching is a passion Eric holds as well.
-He works with two Boston-area hospitals and a Training Center in RI as an instructor; teaching all the American Heart Association (AHA) disciplines and has taught other EMS courses as well.
-Eric has a vision to deliver education in a way where students are always eager to learn, and he takes pride in learning from his students as well.
-Eric holds his Bachelor’s Degree in Business Management and a Master's Degree in Emergency Services Management.
-Education and innovation are important to Eric, as he is also a part of the Order of the Sword & Shield National Honor Society and the National Honor Society of Leadership and Success.
+Teaching is a passion Mr. Cantor holds as well.
+He works with two Boston-area hospitals and a Training Center in RI as an instructor; teaching all the American Heart Association (AHA) disciplines and has taught EMS and Paramedic-level courses as well.
+Mr. Cantor has a vision to deliver education in a way where students are always eager to learn, and he takes pride in learning from his students as well.
+He holds his Bachelor’s Degree in Business Management and a Master's Degree in Emergency Services Management.
+Education and innovation are important to him, as he is also a part of the Order of the Sword & Shield National Honor Society and the National Honor Society of Leadership and Success.

-Eric knows that his current innovation on emergency airway devices will prevail and become the standard around the world.
-Once established, he will continue to innovate and make every day medical technologies and equipment more efficient.
+Mr. Cantor knows that his current innovation on emergency airway devices will prevail and become the standard around the world.
+Once established, he will continue to innovate and make every day medical technologies and equipment more efficient and user-friendly.

-As an Entrepreneur & Mechanical Engineer with 26 years of experience in the medical device fields, I developed numerous general & minimally invasive surgical, implantable, and drug delivery devices with applications in arthroscopy, orthopedics, spinal, cardiology, oncology, urology, laparoscopy, endoscopy, brachytherapy, wound treatment, cosmetic and cardiac surgery.
-The products I developed for client companies earn them in excess of $240MM annually.
+As an Entrepreneur & Mechanical Engineer with 26 years of experience in the medical device fields, Mr. Ettlinger developed numerous general & minimally invasive surgical, implantable, and drug delivery devices with applications in arthroscopy, orthopedics, spinal, cardiology, oncology, urology, laparoscopy, endoscopy, brachytherapy, wound treatment, cosmetic and cardiac surgery.
+The products he has developed for client companies earn them in excess of $240MM annually.

 Medical Advisory Board